AimakRokalno/metatrader-mt4/README.md

 Scripts and libraries for forex trading with Metatrader 4

+## Motivation

+I want my code to persist and been available to anyone willing to help improving it

 ## Code Example

 blablablablablablablablablabla

-## Motivation
+## Conventions

-I want my code to persist and been available to anyone willing to help improving it
+I use the following filename rules:
+- for Exper Advisor the prefix is ea_
+- for Scripts the prefix is s_
+- for indicators the prefix is i_

 ## Installation